gadossey/content-ops-starter/content/pages/index.md

           - pb-7
           - pr-7
         responsive:
-          - md:pt-4
+          - 'md:pt-4'
-          - md:pl-4
+          - 'md:pl-4'
-          - md:pb-4
+          - 'md:pb-4'
-          - md:pr-4
+          - 'md:pr-4'
-          - sm:pt-2
+          - 'sm:pt-2'
-          - sm:pl-2
+          - 'sm:pl-2'
-          - sm:pb-2
+          - 'sm:pb-2'
-          - sm:pr-2
+          - 'sm:pr-2'
   - type: CarouselSection
     title: null
     subtitle: What Our Beneficiaries Say About Us
     items:
       - title: >-
           “Man and Man's cookstoves have greatly reduced our fuel costs and improved our quality of life.”
         tagline: Testimonial 1
         subtitle: 'Akosua Mensah, Kumasi'
         text: >-
           With the new cookstoves, we use less charcoal and save more money.
           Plus, it's better for our health and the environment.
         image:
           url: /images/person-placeholder-light.png
           altText: Akosua Mensah
           styles:
             self:
               borderRadius: full
-              textSize: lg:text-lg md:text-base sm:text-sm
+              textSize: 'lg:text-lg md:text-base sm:text-sm'
           type: ImageBlock
         actions: []
         colors: bg-neutralAlt-fg-dark